 To prevent them make sure you dry your vaginal area thoroughly after washing, stick to loose, cotton underwear that breathes easily, and eat yoghurt when you can.
 Avoid scented products, including pads and sprays, as these can irritate you.
 If you're prone to yeast infections, pack along the ingredients for a natural or herbal douche.

 Among the most important travel personal hygiene tips are those related to relieving yourself.
 If you need to pee in the middle of the night, you might consider one of those made-for-women peeing funnels, which are used by female racers on the grueling Iditarod dogsled race.
 It has a short tube that allows you to pee standing up or into a small bottle (also useful).
-You can even make your own female urination device!

 This is particularly important if you're the 'getting up often at night' type and you're somewhere with poor or no sanitation.
 Just try it at home first - this isn't the kind of experimenting you want to do surrounded by interested parties.

 I have several friends who have one of these and they seem happy with them.
 I've never used one, preferring instead to wear a loose sarong and follow other women into the fields.
-I wouldn't recommend my approach for beginners though - it does take some weeks to learn to squat elegantly and practically.
+I wouldn't recommend my approach for beginners though - it does take some time to learn to squat elegantly and practically.

 On a long bus trip from Maputo to Beira in Mozambique, our bus stopped halfway for a loo break.
 I had never seen a toilet quite this disgusting: feces all over the floor and on the walls, with maggots and worms squirming throughout.
 Unfortunately we were in the middle of a village with no field in which to squat.
 At least the sarong allowed me some freedom.
 But one of those peeing funnels might have been handy too.